odino/interviews/README.md

 * could you mention some programming practices you're familiar with?
 * what are the next 3 things you want to learn?
 * what did you learn from your current manager?

-## Personalities

-* who is Frederick Brooks?
-* what is Misko Hevery known for?
-* who's the gang of four?
-* can you name some software engineers you really respect?
-* Why The Lucky Stiff: what does this tell you?
-* who's Roy Fielding?
-* who is the spokesman of HTTP/2?
-* who are some of the most known contributors to the HTTP protocol's specification?

 ## Open Source